-Green Woodpecker is just a beautiful bird, but separation of the Syrian and Great Spotted Woodpeckers is not trivial, especially with the sub-adults, so it was great to be able to compare them side-by-side.
-We also had a close encounter with a family group of Great Tits.
+Green Woodpecker is just a beautiful distinctive bird.
+However, separation of the Syrian and Great Spotted Woodpeckers is not trivial especially with the sub-adults.
+This opportunity afforded us the chance to compare them side-by-side.
+We also got close to a family group of Great Tits.
 These are a big chickadee if you will, grayish olive on the back and yellowish on the chest, with a black line vertically bisecting the chest.
 At one point, it seemed like we were knee-deep in Great Tits, and it turns out that this was all a single family group.
 Evidently, with Great Tits, broods of 10 fledglings are not uncommon!
 There were times when the noise and the motion suggested the presence of many more birds than that.

 Another gorgeous little creature we encountered in the Hapsburg Palace gardens was this handsome tassel-eared, Eurasian Red Squirrel.
 Although it looks a lot like our Red and Douglas Squirrels, this squirrel belongs to the genus Sciurus, like our Gray and Fox Squirrels.
 Interestingly, the only North American tassel-eared squirrels that I can think of, the Abert’s Squirrel and its endangered subspecies, the Kaibab Squirrel, are also members of genus Sciurus.
 But like those, this one is distinctly smaller and more delicate looking than either the Gray or Fox Squirrels, averaging only 7.5 to 9 inches in body length, where Gray Squirrels and Fox Squirrels can be about twice that size overall.